The views expressed by the host on this program still documented to be almost always right 99.7% of the time.

 Because people are going to watch to see if somebody can get away with cheating again.

-Everybody knows those footballs were deflated.
+But let's face it, everybody knows those footballs were deflated.

 Everybody knows somebody did it, and everybody knows the beneficiary is the quarterback.

-So every day that goes by that there's no resolution.
+So every day that goes by, that there's no resolution.

 The investigation doesn't end, no punishment.

-Then the Patriots arrive on the heels of Spygate as a team potentially on the brink of getting away with with cheating again.
+Then the Patriots arrive on the heels of Spygate as a team potentially on the brink of getting away with cheating again.

-Imagine we're going to have some very creative signs in the stands on Sunday.
+And the level of interest that will create, imagine we're going to have some very creative signs in the stands on Sunday.

-It'll be very creative out.
+It'll be very creative.

 Media Day next Tuesday is going to be off the charts.